LoomisLoud/distributed-sgd-svm/README.md

 To have a full view of what happens on the server and the clients, use two terminals, in one, run: `python sgd_svm_server.py X` replacing X with the number of clients you want and in the other, run the shell script which will launch all the clients and start the computation: `chmod +x run.sh && ./run.sh X`, using the same X as number of clients.

-Running our code on the full dataset takes X time and returns an accuracy of 95%.
+Running the code on 20 000 samples in the training set with 5 nodes and a mini batch of size 10 takes less than 2 minutes and returns an accuracy of 95%.
+Running on the full dataset with as small a number of workers as 5 should a bit less than an hour.

 ## Explanations and choices
 ### Machine learning wise